-Alaska System for Early Education Development (Alaska SEED) is a system of professional development for Alaska's field of Early Care and Education.
+The Alaska System for Early Education Development (Alaska SEED) is a system of professional development for Alaska's field of Early Care and Education.

-SEED, is based at thread, and is a collaborative of Head Start, the Tribal Childcare Association, State of Alaska Departments of Education and Early Development, Health and Social Services, Labor, thread, and other nonprofit agencies in Alaska.
+SEED is based at thread, and is a collaborative of Head Start, the Tribal Childcare Association, State of Alaska Departments of Education and Early Development, Health and Social Services, Labor, thread, and other nonprofit agencies in Alaska.
 SEED integrates and recognizes the needs of a diverse workforce, which includes early care and learning providers, certified teachers, early interventionists, administrators, and others working in related positions that support the development of young children.

-In order to be successful as well as capture current trends in Alaska, thread is working to grow Alaska’s SEED.
+A part of Alaska SEED is the SEED Registry, a database supporting early childhood professionals.
+This dynamic database tracks educational and professional development milestones of early educators on an individual basis.
+The data remains confidential and is used for reporting purposes.
+It provides the vital link between various aspects of the Professional Development System within Alaska.
+In order to be successful, as well as capture current trends in Alaska, thread is working to grow SEED.
 Thread is a statewide network of professionals who work individually with families and early educators to ensure that they are knowledgeable and supported in guiding children to lifelong success.
-Annually, with staff in 13 locations and services in 58 Alaskan communities, thread trains over 2,500 early educators and offers onsite assistance and consultation to almost 200 early care and education programs throughout Alaska.
+Annually, with staff in 13 locations and services in 58 Alaskan communities, thread trains over 2,500 early educators and offers onsite assistance and consultation to almost 200 early care and education programs throughout the state.
 The name “thread” was chosen to signify the common thread that ties together a network of support to families, early educators and communities throughout Alaska.

 Thread encourages early educators, teachers, administrators and others working in the field of early childhood to join the Alaska SEED Registry.

 SEED identifies three main purposes for the registry: